m-lab/k8s-support/README.md

 This repo contains all of the scripts and configs required to set up the world-spanning M-Lab kubernetes (k8s) cluster.
 The organization is as follows:
-- [manage-cluster/](manager-cluster/) contains all the scripts necessary to set up and configure the cloud master node(s) as well as new nodes in Google cloud for monitoring services and the like.
+- [manage-cluster/](manager-cluster/) contains all the scripts necessary to set up and configure the cloud control plane node(s) as well as new nodes in Google cloud for monitoring services and the like.
 - [config/](config/) contains service configuration files.
 - [k8s/](k8s/) contains Kubernetes config files.
 - [node/](node/) DEPRECATED.
 The files in this directory will eventually move to